 Preliminary CEPT position

 CEPT is of the view that no decision needs to be taken at WRC-12 on SRDs under AI 1.22.
 Regulations of emissions by SRDs can be achieved via the development of ITU-R recommendations and reports, taking into account the Resolution ITU-R 54 (“studies to achieve harmonization for short-range radiocommunication devices (SRDs)”).
+CEPT supports the suppression of Resolution 953(WRC-07).

 Background